vand3rlinden/vand3rlinden.github.io/content/post/mdo-quarantine-policies.md

 ![IMAGE](/images/mdo-quarantine-policies/mdo-quarantine-policies-approverelease.png)

+> **NOTE**: Users cannot release their own quarantined messages in the following situations, regardless of how the quarantine policy is configured: **Messages quarantined as malware by anti-malware policies**, **Messages quarantined as malware or phishing by Safe Attachments policies** and **Messages quarantined as high confidence phishing by anti-spam policies**.

 ### Quarantine Administrators in the Defender Portal
-Quarantine Administrators is an Email & Collaboration role group in the [Microsoft Defender portal](https://security.microsoft.com/emailandcollabpermissions).
+Quarantine Administrators is an Email & Collaboration role group in [Microsoft Defender XDR](https://security.microsoft.com/emailandcollabpermissions).
 If XDR Unified role-based access control (RBAC) is enabled, grant the permissions `Security operations/Security Data/Email & collaboration quarantine (manage)` within the [Microsoft Defender XDR Unified RBAC Portal](https://security.microsoft.com/mtp_roles).

 To ensure _Quarantine Administrators_ are notified of release requests, add them as recipients in the _'User requested to release a quarantined message'_ [alert policy](https://security.microsoft.com/alertpoliciesv2).
 This will send them an informational email alert whenever a user requests a release from quarantine.